Amy-Reidy/Portfolio/README.md

 **2. Create a linear regression model to predict rates of COVID-19 in countries around the world.**\
    I created multiple linear regression models using TensorFlow and Scikit-learn and compared the results.
 Note: these are quite simple models, as the course’s main objective was to introduce Python programming and there was only a very brief introduction to machine learning.

 The data for COVID-19 rates around the world was retrieved by sending an API request to 'https://api.covid19api.com/summary'.
-Data for population and global rates of smoking, obesity, and life expectancy was sourced from csv files on https://ourworldindata.org/.
+Data for population and global rates of smoking, obesity, and life expectancy was sourced from csv files on [ourworldindata.org](https://ourworldindata.org/).
 Information about which countries are part of the OECD was retrieved from [https://www.oecd.org/](https://www.oecd.org/newsroom/global-oecd-welcomes-colombia-as-its-37th-member.htm#:~:text=The%20OECD's%2037%20members%20are,Poland%2C%20Portugal%2C%20Slovak%20Republic%2C).
-And to get a list of countries that have had a female leader for the COVID-19 outbreak, I used BeautifulSoup to web-scrape a table with female heads of state and government from [Wikipedia](https://en.wikipedia.org/wiki/List_of_elected_and_appointed_female_heads_of_state_and_government).
+And to get a list of countries that have had a female leader for the COVID-19 outbreak, I used BeautifulSoup to web scrape a table with female heads of state and government from [Wikipedia](https://en.wikipedia.org/wiki/List_of_elected_and_appointed_female_heads_of_state_and_government).

 After the data was pre-processed, it was merged into a SQL database which was queried to extract information into dataframes

+Skills demonstrated: ***Hypothesis Testing, Advanced Statistics, Linear Regression, Web Scraping, SQL, Data Visualisation, Data Wrangling***

-Skills demonstrated: ***Pandas, Numpy, Scikit-learn, TensorFlow, SQLite3, Scipy.stats,  Matplotlib, Seaborn, Requests, BeautifulSoup, Geopy, Folium***
+Tools used: ***Pandas, Numpy, Scikit-learn, TensorFlow, SQLite3, Scipy.stats,  Matplotlib, Seaborn, Requests, BeautifulSoup, Geopy, Folium***

 -----
 ### Project 5: ["Has COVID-19 affected the world's happiness and wellbeing?"](https://github.com/Amy-Reidy/Portfolio-by-Amy-Reidy/blob/main/World%20Happiness%20and%20Wellbeing%20-%20Stats%20Project/World%20Happiness%20and%20Wellbeing%20Project.ipynb)